 Abstract

-The use of population averages in cost-effectiveness analysis may hide important differences across subgroups, resulting in suboptimal resource allocation, reducing population health and potentially increasing health inequalities.
+The use of population averages in cost-effectiveness analysis may hide important differences across subgroups, potentially resulting in suboptimal resource allocation, reduced population health and/or increased health inequalities.
 We discuss the factors that limit subgroup analysis in cost-effectiveness analysis and propose more thorough and transparent reporting.
-There are many issues that may limit whether subgroup analysis can be robustly included in cost-effectiveness analysis; including challenges with pre-specifying and justifying subgroup analysis, identifying subgroups that can be implemented in practice, resource and data requirements, statistical concerns, and ethical concerns.
-These affect every stage of the design, development and reporting of economic evaluations.
-It may not always be possible to include and report relevant subgroups in cost-effectiveness, e.g., due to data limitations.
+There are many issues that may limit whether subgroup analysis can be robustly included in cost-effectiveness analysis; including challenges with pre-specifying and justifying subgroup analysis, identifying subgroups that can be implemented (identified and targeted) in practice, resource and data requirements, statistical and ethical concerns.
+These affect every stage of the design, development and reporting of cost-effectiveness analyses.
+It may not always be possible to include and report relevant subgroups in cost-effectiveness, e.g. due to data limitations.
 Reasons for not conducting subgroup analysis may be heterogeneous and the consequences of not acknowledging patient heterogeneity can be substantial.
-We recommend that when relevant subgroups have not been included in a cost-effectiveness analysis, authors report the challenges they faced to discuss the limitations of this more thoroughly and with the aim of providing a starting point to overcoming these challenges in future research.
+We recommend that when potentially relevant subgroups have not been included in a cost-effectiveness analysis, authors report this and discuss their rationale and the limitations of this.
+Greater transparency of subgroup reporting should provide a starting point to overcoming these challenges in future research.

 Key points

-Neglecting to consider or include subgroup analysis in cost-effectiveness analysis may mask key differences between groups and result in suboptimal resource allocation, however subgroup analysis is not always presented.
+Neglecting to consider or include subgroup analysis in cost-effectiveness analysis may mask key differences between subgroups and result in suboptimal resource allocation.

-This paper summarises factors that may limit the feasibility and usefulness of subgroup analysis, with examples to illustrate.
-Given the quantity and range of these factors, we encourage future researchers to be more explicit in reporting if subgroup analysis has not been presented.
+Given the quantity and range of factors limiting subgroup analysis, we encourage future researchers to be more explicit in reporting if subgroup analysis has not been presented.

 Researchers and decision makers must be aware of the barriers and challenges around conducting subgroup analysis, in order to identify solutions to conduct robust subgroup analysis, or to understand the potential limitations of more exploratory analysis.